swiftlang/swift-evolution/proposals/0456-stdlib-span-properties.md

 Unfortunately, a major issue prevents us from proposing it at this time: the ability to suppress requirements on `associatedtype` declarations was deferred during the review of [SE-0427](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0427-noncopyable-generics.md).
 Once this restriction is lifted, then we could propose a `ContiguousStorage` protocol.

 The other limitation stated in [SE-0447][SE-0447]'s section about `ContiguousStorage` is "the inability to declare a `_read` acessor as a protocol requirement."
 This proposal's addition to enable defining a borrowing relationship via a computed property is a solution to that, as long as we don't need to use a coroutine accessor to produce a `Span`.
 While allowing the return of `Span`s through coroutine accessors may be undesirable, whether it is undesirable is unclear until coroutine accessors are formalized in the language.

+<a name="simd"></a>`span` properties on standard library SIMD types

+This proposal as reviewed included `span` properties for the standard library `SIMD` types.
+We are deferring this feature at the moment, since it is difficult to define these succinctly.
+The primary issue is that the `SIMD`-related protocols do not explicitly require contiguous memory; assuming that they are represented in contiguous memory fails with theoretically-possible examples.
+We could define the `span` property systematically for each concrete SIMD type in the standard library, but that would be very repetitive (and expensive from the point of view of code size.)
+We could also fix the SIMD protocols to require contiguous memory, enabling a succinct definition of their `span` property.
+Finally, we could also rely on converting `SIMD` types to `InlineArray`, and use the `span` property defined on `InlineArray`.

 ## Acknowledgements